google/diffseg/README.md

 ```

 ## Overview
 DiffSeg is an unsupervised zero-shot segmentation method using attention information from a stable-diffusion model.
-This repo implements the main DiffSeg algorithm and addtionally include an experimental feature to add semantic labels to the masks based on a generated caption.
+This repo implements the main DiffSeg algorithm and additionally include an experimental feature to add semantic labels to the masks based on a generated caption.

 More details can be found on the project page: https://sites.google.com/corp/view/diffseg/home